 General Conditions and Regulations

-Hunters are required to possess an electronic or printed copy of a valid Maryland hunting license and all required stamps, an original valid government-issued photo identification (no copies or photos), and a valid hunting permit (printed copy) issued by Recreation.gov on their person at all times during refuge hunting and scouting days.
+Hunters are required to possess an electronic or printed copy of a valid Maryland hunting license and all required stamps, an original valid government-issued photo identification (no copies or photos), and a valid refuge hunting permit (electronic or printed copy) issued by Recreation.gov on their person at all times during refuge hunting and scouting days.
 The corresponding State stamps are required to participate in the archery and muzzleloader hunts.
 Hunters hunting from a vehicle must possess a MD DNR issued universal disability pass (formally a “hunt from vehicle” permit).

 Rules and Regulations